-A right-of-use property was transferred to investment property as a result of the Group subletting the property under an operating lease.
-As at 31 December 2023, investment property was held by other financial sector entities and included within participations under Solvency II.
+A right-of-use property which is sublet by the Group under an operating lease is classified as investment property.
+As at 31 December 2024, investment property was held by other financial sector entities and included within participations.

 D.1.5 Investments (other than assets held for index-linked and unit-linked funds)